auroraai-bot-platform/infra/README.md

 ## Manual steps

+### Before starting
+Make sure you have a domain name available for the environment.
+This template setups everything with route53 so if you are using something else you need to configure the routing separately

 ### Creating an environment
 - Allow NAT gateway's elastic IP to mongodb (Does not stop deployment)
 - Populate two secrets for the environment in secretsmanager (Does not stop deployment)
   - `<envName>/mongo/connectionstring` connection string to mongodb (export from atlas)
   - `<envName>/graphql/apikey` apikey for rasa connection (just letters and numbers)
 - Create a new environment with the `createEnvironment` function and run `cdk deploy <envName>-*`

 ### Destroying an environment
 - Empty and delete ECR repos manually if you destroy environments (After environment destruction)
 - Empty and delete the frontend and file s3 buckets for the destroyed environment (After environment destruction)